Prescription Medications and

 Exelon patch is a cholinesterase inhibitor for the treatment of Alzheimer's and Parkinson's disease

 Finasteride is known as Propecia for hair loss and Proscar for prostate enlargement.
+It can causes impotence.

 I have been taking Proscar for hair loss and I was wondering if it is okay to use an herbal sexual enhancement product whilst I am on this medication?

-As long as your doctor approves it should be fine.
+A. As long as your doctor approves it should be fine.
 We have not had any reports of untoward reactions when finasteride or Propecia have been used together with natural libido enhancers.